 Dual Enrollment, Advanced Placement Classes and Special Programs

-Information on dual enrollment, advanced placement classes and Academic Year Governor’s School Programs can be found in the Program of Studies for Caroline High School.
+Information on dual enrollment, advanced placement classes, career and technical education programs and Academic Year Governor’s School Programs can be found in the Program of Studies for Caroline High School.
 Information on the availability of financial assistance to low-income and needy students to take the advanced placement examinations is available from the school counselors.
 The division has an agreement with Germanna Community College to enable students to complete an associate’s degree or a one-year Uniform Certificate of General Studies concurrent with a high school diploma.
 Information is available from the school counselors.

 Eating Disorders Awareness Information